 Young drivers are a major risk for insurance companies.
-Besides the data from the Insurance Information Institute showing that drivers under 25 are more likely to get into accidents than their older counterparts, young drivers also don’t have a long track record that they can rely to prove they can drive safely.
+Besides the data from the Insurance Information Institute showing that drivers under 25 are more likely to get into accidents than their older counterparts, young drivers also don’t have a long track record that they can rely on to prove they can drive safely.

 Generally, car insurance rates experience a sharp decline after age 25, stay level from 30 to 65, and then begin to increase as drivers enter their senior years.

 While driving history sometimes goes hand in hand with age, it doesn’t always — a longer driving history isn’t always a better one.

 If you’ve had a clean driving record without any accidents or traffic violations, then you’ll get a reduced rate on your car insurance.
 Unfortunately, accidents of any type, whether they’re your fault or not, can steeply raise your auto insurance premium.
 In fact, a single at-fault collision will raise your yearly premium by $617 on average, according to The Zebra.

 Some cars are more expensive to insure than others.
-For example, an insurance provider is going to need to pay much more to fulfill a claim from a driver who totalled their Ferrari than it would for a claim from a driver that did the same to their Ford Fiesta.
+For example, an insurance provider is going to need to pay much more to fulfill a claim from a driver who totaled their Ferrari than it would for a claim from a driver that did the same to their Ford Fiesta.